CRUMBproject/ROS/README.md

-This repository contains ROS general code I am developing (mainly) for TurtleBot 2 with a WidowX arm.
+This repository contains ROS general code developed for the CRUMB TurtleBot 2 with a WidowX arm.